shakesbeare/cavernous.nvim/README.md

 delimiters.
 Cavernous relies pretty heavily on semantic tokens, so your mileage may vary depending on the language server used and if you have semantic tokens enabled in Neovim.

 The background is from Hyprland.
+The font is Berkeley Mono.

 ## Rust